-Division 6 of Part 3 of the Workers Compensation Act prohibits employers and unions from taking or threatening discriminatory action against workers.
-It defines "discriminatory action", outlines processes for workers to make complaints and the Board to investigate a complaint and provides for various remedies which the Board may award to the worker if the Board determines that discriminatory action has occurred.
+Division 6 of Part 2 of the Act prohibits employers and unions from taking or threatening a prohibited action, as defined in the Act, against workers.
+Division 6 includes the definition for "prohibited action", outlines processes for workers to make complaints and the Board to investigate a complaint, and provides for various remedies which the Board may award to the worker if the Board determines that a prohibited action has occurred.

-Division 6 also allows workers to make complaints when employers fail to pay wages required by Part 3 or the regulations and authorizes the Board to investigate and award remedies where appropriate.
+Division 6 also allows workers to make complaints when employers fail to pay wages required by the OHS provisions of the Act or the regulations made under the OHS provisions of the Act and authorizes the Board to investigate and award remedies where appropriate.